Medical Schools That Don't Require the MCAT: What You Should Know

 6. Should I Take The MCAT If It’s Not Required?

-While some medical schools and medical school programs do not require the MCAT, it is highly recommended that you take the test.
-Taking the MCAT opens up your options to many medical schools and can overall prepare you for the courses you’ll have to take in your MD.
-You can also retake the MCAT or apply to a program that doesn’t require the MCAT if you are unhappy with your score.
+Even if it’s not required, it is highly recommended that you take the MCAT.
+Taking the MCAT opens up your options to many medical schools and can prepare you for the courses you’ll have to take in your MD.

 Final Thoughts